mariev/mariev.github.com/tutorial.md

 </div><br><br>

 <h2>Parallel Sets</h2>
-Parallel sets shows ribbons intersecting an axis in an ordered manner, instead of meeting at a central node for a single variable category.
+Parallel sets are similar to PCPs in the ability to display multiple variables as vertical axes, but with application to categorical data.
+The vertical axes are shown as stacked bar charts capturing the proportion of observations for each category.
+Ribbons connect observation pairs, with the ribbon thickness indicating the relative number of observations for that pair. <b><i>Ribbons intersect an axis in an ordered manner</i></b>.

 <div style="width:75%;margin:auto;">